SNAPlabgroup/ANLffr/README.txt

       this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-    * Neither the names of MNE-Python authors nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the names of ANLffr authors nor the names of any contributors may be used to endorse or promote products derived from this software without specific prior written permission.